ArunNadda/HashiCorp-Certified-Vault-Associate-notes/What-is-Vault.md

    - Remove the secrets when these are not required.
 - Vault has built-in support for secret revocation.
 Vault can revoke not only single secrets, but a tree of secrets
    - Remove secrets in scenarios of breaches. all the compromised secrets can be revoked with one command.
+- used to Consolidate Secrets
+- it simplifies Identity and Access Management across clouds and hybrid environemnt
+- Secures data using encryption

 ## What problems does it solve? - Use Cases.